swiftly-solution/documentation/src/docs/scripting/events/gameevents/oncsintermission.md

 ---

 # OnCsIntermission
-This event is triggered when cs_intermission is triggered
+This event is triggered when cs_intermission is triggered.
 ::: tabs
 @tab Lua
 ```lua